jormaechea/sls-helper-plugin-janis/README.md

 - `rawProperties`: _Object_ | To add rawProperties to the function for example changed a `DependsOn`.
 - `eventProperties`: _Object_ | To add extra Properties to the sqs event configuration, for example `functionResponseType`

+DLQ Consumer and Delayed Consumer properties
+- `useMainHandler`: _boolean_ | To use the main consumer and not creating other function.

 **Queue Properties**:
-Both `mainQueueProperties`and `dlqQueueProperties` fields can be customized with the following properties:
+All `mainQueueProperties`, `dlqQueueProperties`, `delayedQueueProperties` fields can be customized with the following properties:

 - `maxReceiveCount`: _default_: 5 (only for Main Queue) | Change the max receive count properties before sent the message to DLQ.
 - `receiveMessageWaitTimeSeconds`: _default_: 20 (main Queue) or 5 (dlq).